GmbH-Gesellschafter: The rights and obligations of a GmbH shareholder

 • Claim to profit distribution

-Shareholders may decide if profits are to be distributed to the shareholders or remain in the corporation.
-When profits are distributed, each shareholder will usually receive a percentage of it.
+Shareholders may decide whether profits are to be distributed to them or remain in the corporation.
+When profits are distributed, each shareholder usually receives a percentage of them.
 This entitlement only exists, however, when a profit appropriation resolution is reached in a shareholders’ meeting.

 • Subscription right